 Put in a considerable amount of relationship work up front

 If you just picked up a new client to manage, you have to develop that relationship.
 Think back to one of your childhood or college friends…you can pick up the phone and after doing some catching up on the family and job, can jump into a conversation pretty quickly.
 You get their inside jokes, dry sense of humor or even how they have awkward pauses in their sentences.
-You know when they are being serious and when their tongue is firm implanted into their cheek.
+You know when they are being serious and when their tongue is firmly implanted into their cheek.
 It is completely different for a new relationship where you are guessing and trying to fill in the blanks on their life.
-You need to budget for time in your first initial meetings to spend time getting to know them on a personal level.
+You need to budget for the time in your first initial meetings to spend time getting to know them on a personal level.
 What is their sense of humor like?
 What common interest do you share?
-This is not something you do once but rather you need to budget significant time over the first 8-12 months of the relationship to learn more and then as your relationship develops you pick up the phone and do the brief catching up like you do with your childhood friend.
+This is not something you do once but rather you need to budget significant time over the first 8-12 months of the relationship to learn more and then as your relationship develops you pick up the phone and do the brief catching up as you do with your childhood friend.

 Share your personal life with them

 When I first started in sales, I tried to keep my personal life separate from my work life.
 I didn’t talk about what my girlfriend and I were doing (she is now my wife).
 I remember getting back from our honeymoon and going out to lunch with a client and he noticed the new shiny ring on my finger and started asking questions about the wedding and honeymoon.
 I opened up to him and shared my personal life and I literally could see our relationship growing and see his respect for me increase just because I shared with him about my wife and our new marriage.
 Learn about their spouse, do they have children, where did they go to school?
-People like to share about what is current in their life.
+People like to share what is currently happening in their life.
 If one of your clients has a new child or grandchild…talk to them about it.
 Share your experiences.
 By becoming less transactional with your clients, you become more human.
 Jeffery Gitomer says “In business, all things being equal, people will buy from people they like!”
-He follows that up with, “All things not be equal people will still do business with people they like!”
+He follows that up with, “All things not being equal people will still do business with people they like!”